filippovarini/sharktrack/sharktrack-user-guide.md

 You can activate it by adding the `--peek` argument (i.e.`python app.py --peek` )

-The output will cointain an `interesting_frames` folder, listing all the detections found by the model.
+The output will contain a folder names `peek_frames`, listing all the detections found by the model.

 This mode is particularly useful if you are doing field deployment and want to compute a quick overview of your daily videos, but you can't leave your machine running for hours.